 1. Console and Calm

 Take your baby to a quiet, peaceful place without a lot of noise or distractions.
-This will allow them to settle down and can especially help if the arching is occurring due to an emotional problem such as stress, or a sensory issue such as with autism.
+This will allow them to settle down and can especially help if the arching is occurring due to an emotional problem such as stress or a sensory issue such as autism.

 Sometimes all a baby needs is to be comforted and know you are a steady presence.
-It is essential that you are calm too so that you can transmit that energy to your baby.
+It is essential that you remain calm, too, so you can transmit that energy to your baby.
 So, turn down the lights and hum a soft song.
-They might just need to soak up the love for a bit to feel more comfortable and relax.
+They might just need to soak up the love for a bit to feel more comfortable and relaxed.

 2. Cuddle and Reposition

-Cuddling helps to release oxytocin, a hormone that helps with bonding and feeling happy, in both mama and baby.
-Babies who are cuddled often tend to sleep better, have less stress, and even have more stable heart rates.
+Cuddling helps release oxytocin, a hormone that helps with bonding and feeling happy, in both mama and her baby.
+Cuddled babies often tend to have better sleep, less stress, and more stable heart rates.

-If you think your baby is suffering from reflux and it is just after a feeding, hold them in a more upright position in your arms.
+If you think your baby is suffering from reflux, hold them in a more upright position after feedings.
 Gravity helps keep the stomach acid down where it belongs.

 Sometimes distraction is the simplest answer.
-A baby’s favorite lovey, brightly colored toy or a silly face from mom can make whatever was causing the arching and crying to simply be forgotten for the time being.
+Your baby’s favorite lovey, brightly colored toy, or a silly face from mom can make them forget whatever was causing the arching and crying for the time being.

 Should You Call The Doctor?

-While the above tricks can be beneficial in helping calm baby down and relieve whatever underlying issue might be causing them to arch their back, sometimes the reality is that they won’t be enough.
+While our suggested tricks can be beneficial in helping calm your baby down and relieve whatever underlying issue might be causing them to arch their back, sometimes they won’t be enough.